jadericdawson/PDFchat/README.md

 ## Prerequisites
 The application requires Python 3.6+ to run.

+## Installation
+1. Install Python if not already installed.
+Detailed instructions for installation can be found [here: Python Installation](https://python.org/installation) or run the installation scripts below.

 ### Windows
 Download and extract PDFchat.zip directly from Github.  <br />
 https://github.com/jadericdawson/PDFchat <br />